metio/terraform-provider-k8s/docs/data-sources/eks_services_k8s_aws_fargate_profile_v1alpha1_manifest.md

 Optional:

-- `client_request_token` (String) Unique, case-sensitive identifier that you provide to ensure the idempotency of the request.
+- `client_request_token` (String) A unique, case-sensitive identifier that you provide to ensure the idempotencyof the request.
-- `cluster_name` (String) The name of the Amazon EKS cluster to apply the Fargate profile to.
+- `cluster_name` (String) The name of your cluster.
-- `cluster_ref` (Attributes) AWSResourceReferenceWrapper provides a wrapper around *AWSResourceReference type to provide more user friendly syntax for references using 'from' field Ex: APIIDRef:  from: name: my-api (see [below for nested schema](#nestedatt--spec--cluster_ref))
+- `cluster_ref` (Attributes) AWSResourceReferenceWrapper provides a wrapper around *AWSResourceReferencetype to provide more user friendly syntax for references using 'from' fieldEx:APIIDRef:	from:	  name: my-api (see [below for nested schema](#nestedatt--spec--cluster_ref))
-- `pod_execution_role_arn` (String) The Amazon Resource Name (ARN) of the pod execution role to use for pods that match the selectors in the Fargate profile.
-The pod execution role allows Fargate infrastructure to register with your cluster as a node, and it provides read access to Amazon ECR image repositories.
-For more information, see Pod Execution Role (https://docs.aws.amazon.com/eks/latest/userguide/pod-execution-role.html) in the Amazon EKS User Guide.
+- `pod_execution_role_arn` (String) The Amazon Resource Name (ARN) of the Pod execution role to use for a Podthat matches the selectors in the Fargate profile.
+The Pod execution roleallows Fargate infrastructure to register with your cluster as a node, andit provides read access to Amazon ECR image repositories.
+For more information,see Pod execution role (https://docs.aws.amazon.com/eks/latest/userguide/pod-execution-role.html)in the Amazon EKS User Guide.
-- `pod_execution_role_ref` (Attributes) AWSResourceReferenceWrapper provides a wrapper around *AWSResourceReference type to provide more user friendly syntax for references using 'from' field Ex: APIIDRef:  from: name: my-api (see [below for nested schema](#nestedatt--spec--pod_execution_role_ref))
+- `pod_execution_role_ref` (Attributes) AWSResourceReferenceWrapper provides a wrapper around *AWSResourceReferencetype to provide more user friendly syntax for references using 'from' fieldEx:APIIDRef:	from:	  name: my-api (see [below for nested schema](#nestedatt--spec--pod_execution_role_ref))
-- `selectors` (Attributes List) The selectors to match for pods to use this Fargate profile.
-Each selector must have an associated namespace.
-Optionally, you can also specify labels for a namespace.
-You may specify up to five selectors in a Fargate profile. (see [below for nested schema](#nestedatt--spec--selectors))
+- `selectors` (Attributes List) The selectors to match for a Pod to use this Fargate profile.
+Each selectormust have an associated Kubernetes namespace.
+Optionally, you can also specifylabels for a namespace.
+You may specify up to five selectors in a Fargateprofile. (see [below for nested schema](#nestedatt--spec--selectors))
 - `subnet_refs` (Attributes List) (see [below for nested schema](#nestedatt--spec--subnet_refs))
-- `subnets` (List of String) The IDs of subnets to launch your pods into.
-At this time, pods running on Fargate are not assigned public IP addresses, so only private subnets (with no direct route to an Internet Gateway) are accepted for this parameter.
+- `subnets` (List of String) The IDs of subnets to launch a Pod into.
+A Pod running on Fargate isn't assigneda public IP address, so only private subnets (with no direct route to anInternet Gateway) are accepted for this parameter.
-- `tags` (Map of String) The metadata to apply to the Fargate profile to assist with categorization and organization.
-Each tag consists of a key and an optional value.
+- `tags` (Map of String) Metadata that assists with categorization and organization.
+Each tag consistsof a key and an optional value.
 You define both.
-Fargate profile tags do not propagate to any other resources associated with the Fargate profile, such as the pods that are scheduled with it.
+Tags don't propagate toany other cluster or Amazon Web Services resources.

 <a id="nestedatt--spec--cluster_ref"></a>
 ### Nested Schema for `spec.cluster_ref`

 Optional:

-- `from` (Attributes) AWSResourceReference provides all the values necessary to reference another k8s resource for finding the identifier(Id/ARN/Name) (see [below for nested schema](#nestedatt--spec--cluster_ref--from))
+- `from` (Attributes) AWSResourceReference provides all the values necessary to reference anotherk8s resource for finding the identifier(Id/ARN/Name) (see [below for nested schema](#nestedatt--spec--cluster_ref--from))

 <a id="nestedatt--spec--cluster_ref--from"></a>
 ### Nested Schema for `spec.cluster_ref.from`